fabionuno/BodymovinQL/README.md

 # QuickLook Bodymovin

-This is an open-source QuickLook plugin to generate previews for [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) animations exported as json with [Bodymovin](https://github.com/bodymovin/bodymovin).
+This is a macOS QuickLook plugin to generate previews for [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) animations exported as json with [Bodymovin](https://github.com/bodymovin/bodymovin).

 <img src="screenshots/bodymovin.png" alt="QuickLook Preview" width="600" />

 Installation
 ------------
-Requires Mac OS X 10.10 or later (but tested on 10.12).
+Requires macOS 10.10 or later (but tested on 10.12).

-* Download the current version of the plugin from the "[Releases]" section
+* Download the [latest release](https://github.com/fabionuno/BodymovinQL/releases/latest) version of the plugin
 * Unzip it, and put the `Bodymovin.qlgenerator` into `~/Library/QuickLook` (Create the folder, if it does not exist)
 * You may need to reboot to enable it or run `qlmanage -r` in your Terminal app (found in Applications → Utilities).